moeb1376/deep-visualization-toolbox/README.md

 You may have already installed the `python-opencv` bindings as part of the Caffe setup process.
 If `import cv2` works from Python, then you're all set.
 Similarly for `import scipy` and `import skimage`.

+In order to use `webapp` you also need to install bellow prerequisites:

+    $ pip install django django-eventstream channels

 ### Step 3: Download and configure Deep Visualization Toolbox code